kimiaf1998/GateDetection/README.md

 * Resize the frames to (320,240)
 * Process each frame for the probability of gates existence using color and u-shaped gate detection algorithms
 * Emit signals when the gate found
-* Set up and down signal based on the color of detected gate
+* Set up-and-down signal based on the color of detected gate